TejasK28/336project/README.md

 ✅ One way or roundtrip on flexible dates (+/- 3 days)
 ✅ Browse the resulting flights
 ✅ Sort flights by different criteria (price, take-off time, landing time, duration of flight)
-❌ Filter the list of flights by various criteria (price, number of stops, airline, take-off time, landing time)
+⚠️ Filter the list of flights by various criteria (price, number of stops, airline, take-off time, landing time)  @shivam add # of stops
 ❌ Browse questions and answers
 ❌ Search questions and answers by keywords
 ❌ Make flight reservations/buy the ticket